Turning climate concern into productive action, one hour a week

 We’re living through a climate emergency of epic proportions.
 Scientific data clearly demonstrate how rapid warming is changing our planet, making it increasingly inhospitable.
 Health professionals at the frontlines routinely deal with the fallout from extreme heat and polluted air, which disproportionately harm human health and claim lives in poor communities and communities of color.
 There’s nothing mysterious about the cause of global warming (carbon pollution), or the source of the pollution (burning fossil fuels).

-Unfortunately, in spite of all this clarity and scientific consensus, there are some basic questions that elude too many well-intentioned people: who’s to blame for this monumental crisis?
-What are the biggest levers on climate solutions?
+Unfortunately, in spite of all this clarity and scientific consensus, there are some basic questions that elude too many well-intentioned people: who is responsible for this monumental crisis?
+What are the biggest levers for climate solutions?
 How can I be a productive part of the solution?
 This confusion is the intended outcome of a carefully crafted disinformation campaign and has long stymied progress on tackling the climate crisis.

 I co-created Climate Changemakers because there are still far too many people on the sidelines, and this crisis clearly calls for a mass mobilization.
 We are a nonpartisan, inclusive, digital community of individuals turning climate concern into high-impact action together, one hour a week.
-We make it easy, fun, and habit-forming to plug in for political action in the name of climate progress.
-It’s civic engagement as a team sport.
+We make it easy, fun, and habit-forming to plug in for civic engagement in the name of climate progress.
+It’s advocacy as a team sport.

-In 3 months, our community has swelled into an over-400-member civilian climate corps of all ages.
+In just three months, our community has grown to include more than 400 members of a civilian climate corps of all ages.
 We’ve logged a staggering 1,000+ hours of impact.
-We’re partnering with existing climate organizations with a synergistic and collaborative spirit (yes! the more disruptive ones and the business-friendly ones all have lots of common ground).
-Our actions are targeted and high-impact: we’re helping to elect climate leaders, and we’re demanding leadership that is focused on ever bigger, faster, bolder, and more just climate action to meet the scale of the crisis.
+We’re partnering with existing climate organizations with a collaborative spirit—yes, the more disruptive ones and the business-friendly ones all have common ground.
+Our actions are targeted and impactful: we’re calling for leadership that prioritizes bolder, faster, and more just climate action to meet the scale of the crisis.

 © 2022 Climate Changemakers